 - Decorating a French Fall Mantel with Muted Colors

 Even though I probably should have done this two weeks ago, I harvested almost 50 flowers yesterday to dry.
 I expect most to make it, but a couple might wither and that’s okay.
-I’ll use the dried hydrangea for decorating this fall and after that, will store them away for the following year!
+I’ll use the dried flowers for decorating this fall and after that, will store them away for the following year!